Acetonen/Interkamen_career/README.md

 7. Add Email notifications for main report.
 8. Add view reports by year in finance.
 9. Add Employing date and penalties to workers.
+### what's new in 1.1.1:
+1. OOP style in pyplots.
+2. Add "already exist" view for mechanics report.
+3. Add brigadiers to salary list.

 ## Content and Instruction